 STATE AND LOCAL HEALTH INFORMATION

-- Governor Tim Walz declared a peacetime emergency lasting until at least August 12, if not extended on or before that date.
+- Governor Tim Walz declared a peacetime emergency lasting until November 12.
 This was in response to the coronavirus pandemic and stressed the importance of all Minnesotans to take care to avoid the spread of COVID-19.
-A Stay Safe Order was issued by Governor Walz to begin May 18.
-Governor Walz issued an executive order on mandating mask use for indoor public spaces effective July 25.

 - The Minnesota Department of Health offers updates on those infected, plus tips for prevention, public resources and contact information.
 Information on COVID-19 information is available in multiple languages including Hmong, Somali and Spanish.

 - Eldercare Locator (1-800-677-1116) is a public service of the U.S. Administration on Aging and connects to services for older adults and their families, including information and assistance, care management, nutrition services, legal assistance and services for family caregivers through the Family Caregiver Support Program (FCSP).

 - Minnesota's Area Agencies on Aging provides assistance to seniors, local agencies, and communities.
 Their resources list includes services offered across the state, including those provided to American Indian elders.
 The Senior LinkAge Line® (1-800-333-2433) is the Minnesota Board on Aging's free statewide information and assistance service and can help make connections to local services.

 - MNsure (Twin Cities: 651-539-2099; Greater MN: 855-366-7873) is offering options for enrolling in coverage or increased financial help toward paying for your current plan.